Automatically designing CNN architectures using genetic algorithm for image classification: Introduction

-\item The skip connection, of which the superiority has been theoretically and experimentally proven in effectively training deep architectures, is directly incorporated into the proposed algorithm.
-In such a way, the evolved CNNs are capable of dealing with complex data by using deep architectures, by avoiding the Gradient Vanishing (GV) problems~\cite{hochreiter1997long}.
-Furthermore, this design can also reduce the search space so that the best performance can be achieved within the limited time.
-In addition, compared to other models with similar performance, the architectures evolved by the proposed algorithm have a much smaller number of parameters.
+\begin{enumerate} \item GAs often employ the fixed-length encoding strategy because of the crossover operators primitively designed for the individuals having the same lengths.
+In this case, the length of the encoding must be specified beforehand.
+Ideally, the length should be the optimal CNN depth that is mostly unknown in advance.
+As a result, the specified number may be incorrectly estimated, resulting in ineffective architecture designed.
+Although many researchers have developed the variable-length encoding strategy independently, the resulted CNN architecture is not optimal because the crossover operator is not redesigned accordingly.
+In this paper, we have proposed a variable-length encoding strategy and the corresponding crossover operator to address both issues aforementioned efficiently and effectively.

-\item The proposed algorithm is completely automated in discovering the best CNN architectures, and does not require any manual intervention during the evolutionary search.
-When evolution is finished, the obtained CNNs can be directly used to process the data, and do not need further refinement, such as adding more convolutional or pooling layers.
-Furthermore, the proposed algorithm can be directly used by other researchers who do not need to do any preparations such as providing a manually tuned network in advance.
+\item Most existing CNN architecture algorithms are designed based on the basic components or the well-constructed blocks of CNNs.
+In practice, both designs often generate the ineffective CNN architectures and the complex CNN architectures having poor generalization ability, respectively.
+In this paper, the skip connections are incorporated into the proposed algorithm to deal with complex data by avoiding the Vanishing Gradient (VG) problems~\cite{hochreiter1997long}.
+On one hand, this design can reduce the search space so that the best performance can be easily identified.
+On the other hand, compared to other algorithms with similar performance, the architectures evolved by the proposed algorithm are much simpler.

-\item An asynchronous computational component is designed to make full use of the given computational resources to accelerate the evaluation of fitness for the individuals in the same generation of the proposed algorithm.
-In addition, a cache component is also developed which is expected to further reduce the fitness evaluation time for the whole population.
+\item In order to speed up the CNN architecture design and provide the users with an optimal CNN architecture within an acceptable time, most of the existing algorithms employed extensive computational resource.
+Particularly, the algorithms employed the data parallelism strategy which is not efficient.
+The main reason is that most architectures are median-scale and do not need to run on the extensive computational resource.
+Otherwise, the communication consumption between different computational nodes will take up most of the computational cost.
+In the proposed algorithm, an asynchronous computational component is developed to make full use of the given computational resources to accelerate the evaluation of the fitness of the individuals, while a cache component is employed to further reduce the fitness evaluation time for the whole population.

 \end{enumerate}